jdantonio/functional-ruby/md/concurrency.md

 then be called an passed the exception object.
 If no matching `rescue` block is found, or none were configured, then the exception will be suppressed.

+Agents also implement Ruby's [Observable](http://ruby-doc.org/stdlib-1.9.3/libdoc/observer/rdoc/Observable.html).
+Code that observes an agent will receive a callback with the new value any time the value is changed.

 ### Examples

 A simple example: